Earning Trust in the Age of the Pandemic

 Trust is fragile and fostering it is essential in these uncertain times.
 With the coronavirus’ unrelenting spread, scientists around the globe are rushing to create a safe and effective COVID-19 vaccine.
 But the global race underway to roll out a successful vaccine will ultimately hinge on the public’s perception of vaccine safety and efficacy.

-In this webinar the National Academies of Sciences, Engineering, and Medicine and the American Academy of the Arts & Sciences are partnering for a conversation on the complex relationship between public trust and vaccines.
-Join us for a discussion that will explore the public’s multifaceted perception of vaccine safety, and the importance of creating and sustaining public trust regarding its use.
+In this webinar, the National Academies of Sciences, Engineering, and Medicine and the American Academy of the Arts & Sciences partnered for a conversation on the complex relationship between public trust and vaccines.
+The discussion explored the public’s multifaceted perception of vaccine safety and the importance of creating and sustaining public trust regarding its use.

-This webinar is made possible by funding from the National Endowment for the Humanities.
+This webinar was made possible by funding from the National Endowment for the Humanities.